canmom/vector/VECTOR-ch5.md

 Industrial FOUR VELVET sighs.
 "Direct point?" she says, gesturing to one of the other dozen Industrials in the packed cabin.

-The man opposite her launches into it.
+The boy opposite her launches into it.
 "Right.
 Look, we can't possibly afford the risk to our activists.
 They're sending VECTORs to the city - it'll be a massacre."
 A murmur of approval.

 "All right.
 Next I think it was...
 Lotus?"
 She gestures towards a young unengineered citizen, who's been fidgeting with her locs with an agitated expression.